migalmoreno/nx-router/README.md

                    :route (match-domain "twitter.com")
                    :redirect '(("https://farside.link/nitter/\\1" . ".*://[^/]*/(.*)$")))

 Use a router with an exception-based `blocklist` for <https://github.com>.
 These rules allow you to specify two or more predicates to draw the block-list comparison against.
-In the example below, the first regex indicates we want to block routes that consist of a single path entry (e.g. `https://github.com/path`) **or** block routes except those that contain the `/pulls` or `/search` paths.
+In the example below, the first regexp indicates we want to block routes that consist of a single path entry (e.g. `https://github.com/path`) **or** block routes except those that contain the `/pulls` or `/search` paths.
 This allows you to provide a general block rule and bypass it for specific routes.

     (make-instance 'router:blocker
                    :route (match-domain "github.com")